Announcing Informational Program for School Board Candidates

 Ten Things School Board Candidates—and Newly Elected Board Members—Should Know

-View NJSBA’s online video series for school board candidates, “Ten Things Every School Board Candidate Should Know before Taking Office.”
-The series contains important information for candidates—and for newly elected board members.
+View NJSBA’s online video series for school board candidates, “Ten Things Every School Board Candidate Should Know Before Taking Office.”
+The series contains important information for candidates and newly elected board members.
 Topics include criminal history record checks for newly elected board members; the Sunshine Law; the Board Member Code of Ethics; mandated training; and professional development opportunities.

 Online Candidate Briefings: What Candidates Need to Know When Elected

 To help potential candidates understand the roles and responsibilities of school board members, the New Jersey School Boards Association offers online Candidate Briefings.
 These programs address the structure and responsibilities of local school boards in New Jersey.
 The programs include:

 - “What Board Candidates Need to Know If Elected”

 - “Roles and Responsibilities of Board Members”